-There are many different types of chefs de partie, line cooks, or stations chefs, that work in kitchens.
+There are many different types of chefs de partie, line cook, or stations chefs, that work in kitchens.
 This includes sauce chefs, pastry chefs, roast chefs, and fish chefs.

 A highly professional kitchen employs many of these chefs and ensures they are working in unison to provide an outstanding dining experience.

 The modern chef’s uniform closely resembles the original sketch created by Marie-Antoine Carême in 1822.
 Each article of clothing has a specific purpose and symbolism.

 A chef’s hat, called a “toque blanche”, shows how much experience that particular chef has in the kitchen by its height.
 The pleats in the hat show the number of skills of techniques they know.

 The white double-breasted coat represents authority and influence and symbolizes cleanliness.
 It deflects heat and is also reversible, allowing a chef to stay cool and hide stains.

 Black or white houndstooth patterned pants hide stains easily.
 The waist usually has a drawstring or elastic and includes pockets.